Ready for a gay Oslo tour?

 The other thing is the vicinity of the forest and islands around Oslo.
 It takes short time with our excellent public transportation, boat or metro to be in nature.

 My favorite local places

 Walking in the district of Grünerløkka or Grønland and just take a coffee, beer in some outdoor place and people watch.

-Going on the fjord with the ferries to some of the island and swim or sunbath.
+Going on the fjord with the ferries to some of the islands and swim or sunbathe.
 Some of them are naturists beaches for gays and can be quite cruisy.

 Going to a small lake in Oslo’s forest called Svartkulp for nude sunbathing and swimming.
 It’s nice to stay there all day and night if you have a small tent.